Themes in A Song of Ice and Fire: Drowned God

 The worship of the Drowned God is a local religion of the Iron Islands.
-According to its belief, the Storm god submerged the Drowned God, which now lives in the sea, to which its worshippers' souls repair after death.
-The native 'Ironborn' therefore do not fear dying at sea or drowning; but argue that "What is dead may never die, but rises again harder and stronger".
-In a ritual that Martin compared to baptism, people are drowned in sea water and revived.
+According to its belief system, the Storm god submerged the Drowned God, who now lives in the sea, to which his worshippers' souls return after death.
+The native Ironborn, therefore, do not fear dying at sea or drowning but argue that "what is dead may never die, but rises again harder and stronger".
+In a ritual that Martin compared to baptism, the faithful are drowned in seawater and revived.

 R'hllor

 R'hllor, also known as the Red God and the Lord of Light, is a god worshipped primarily across the Narrow Sea, and his priests have only had a small presence in the Seven Kingdoms at the beginning of A Game of Thrones.
 This religion has a strong focus on prophecy and on ecstatic visions.
 The antithesis of R'hllor is the "Great Other": a god of ice, darkness, and death.
-According to Martin, this faith is roughly based upon Zoroastrianism, and on the Cathars of Medieval Europe (annihilated during the Albigensian Crusade).
-In A Song of Ice and Fire, ancient prophecies suggest that the struggle between the two deities will come to a head when the messianic figure 'Azor Ahai' wields the sword Lightbringer against the invasion of the Others (a superhuman species living north of Westeros).
+According to Martin, this faith is roughly based upon Zoroastrianism and on the Gnostic Christian religion of Catharism of medieval Europe (annihilated during the Albigensian Crusade).
+In A Song of Ice and Fire, ancient prophecies suggest that the struggle between the two deities will come to a head when the messianic figure known as Azor Ahai wields the sword Lightbringer against the invasion of the Others (a superhuman species living north of Westeros).
 A prominent worshipper of R'hllor is the priestess Melisandre.
 In A Clash of Kings, Melisandre believes Stannis Baratheon to be Azor Ahai and influences him to convert to her faith.

 Many-Faced God

 The Many-Faced God, also referred to as Him of Many Faces, is a deity worshipped by a guild of assassins from the Free City of Braavos known as the Faceless Men.

 The Faceless Men believe that all the slave population of Valyria prayed for deliverance to the same god of death, in different incarnations.
-In Qohor, the Many-Faced God is called the Black Goat of Qohor; in Yi Ti, the Lion of Night and in the Faith of the Seven, the Stranger.
-This belief of a single god with many incarnations or 'faces' came to be reflected in the Guild's House of Black and White, which contains a public shrine with idols of many death gods, including the Stranger of the Faith of the Seven.
+In Qohor, the Many-Faced God is called the Black Goat of Qohor; in Yi Ti, the Lion of Night; and in the Faith of the Seven, the Stranger.
+The belief in a single god with many incarnations or 'faces' came to be reflected in the Guild's House of Black and White, which contains a public shrine with idols of many death gods, including the Stranger of the Faith of the Seven.
 The worshippers of the Many-Faced God believe that death is a merciful end to suffering.
 God may grant a 'gift' of death to those worthy.
 In the Guild's temple, those who seek an end to suffering may drink from a poisonous fountain.